 Okay, so I have to say straight off the bat… I don’t like Milan.
 I am sorry if you’re here for insider tips and to get excited for an upcoming trip, but it’s just not my cup of tea.

-I was excited for this for several reasons.
+I was excited by this for several reasons.
 Firstly, I’ve never been to Ireland, and secondly, I love alcohol.
 The old tale goes that Guinness tastes better in Dublin, but how true is that?

 During a visit to Denmark, I had the opportunity to stay at the prestigious Andersen Boutique Hotel in the uber-trendy Vesterbro “Meatpacking” area of Copenhagen.
 Before I blog my full post on our trip, here is the Andersen Boutique Hotel review.